blagae/whitakers_words/README.md

 * inefficient dictionary loops (`O(n)`) have been replaced by lookups (`O(log n)`)
 * `Parse` has been renamed to `Parser`
-* the formatting logic has moved to its own module, named `formatter`
+* the response formatting logic has moved to its own module, named `formatter`
 * tests were added
-* `format_data` is now a data feeding program which reads Whitaker's file lists into Python dictionaries and lists
+* `format_data` has been renamed to `generator`.
+It is now a data feeding program which reads Whitaker's file lists into Python dictionaries and lists
-* `format_data` logic is called automatically if necessary (should be only once)
+* `format_data` logic is called upon installation of the egg (`python setup.py install`)

 ## License